contiv/contiv.github.io/README.md

 ## Directory Structure

-Directory structure for this website follows typical middleman project structure.
+Directory structure for the Contiv website follows the typical middleman project structure.
 See https://middlemanapp.com for details.

 - Top level directory contains the compiled static HTML webpages for contiv.github.io website
 - `websrc` directory contains the source files used to build the static HTML website